nushell/nushell.github.io/cookbook/misc.md

 > **Note**
 > `transpose -i -r -d` can also be replaced with `transpose --header-row | into record`

-Then `ssh-add` will enable to only type your SSH passphrase once.

 # Miscellaneous

 - To finish or "accept" an autocomplete command, press the right arrow key.
 This can also be changed by changing the keybindings in the `config.nu` file.